-Ken Boessenkool is the J.W.
+Ken Boessenkool held the 2020-2021 J.W.
 McConnell Professor of Practice at the Max Bell School of Public Policy at McGill University.

 Colby Cosh once described him as a “policy chef who lurks around conservative parties everywhere in Canada” and Lawrence Martin as a “towering egghead.”

 Until recently, Ken was a founding partner of Kool Topp & Guy Public Affairs with Don Guy and Brian Topp.
 In the course of his career, he has served as Senior Counsel at GCI Canada, was Senior Vice President and National Practice Director for Public Affairs at Hill & Knowlton Canada, where he was also General Manager for Alberta and Manager of Business Development.
 Ken was a senior regulatory economist with two electricity firms.
 He once worked at a bank.

 Ken has played senior strategic and policy roles in four national election campaigns for the Conservative Party of Canada under the leadership of Prime Minister Stephen Harper.
 He has been Chief of Staff to former Premier of British Columbia Christy Clark, a senior policy advisor to three national Conservative leaders, two Alberta Finance Ministers, and an Ontario Progressive Conservative Leader.
 He has played senior policy or campaign manager roles in three national leadership campaigns and three provincial leadership campaigns.

 Ken is the Board Chair of Sonshine Community Foundation – a Calgary based women and children’s shelter.
 He has served on the following boards: The Canada-Israel Committee; The Cantos Music Foundation (now the National Music Centre); The Canadian Friends of Hebrew University, Civitas and the Forum of Federations.